redballoonio/video-plugin/readme.txt

 `youtube_id="[youtube-video-id]" (default: blank)`

 This is the id of the youtube video you want to link to.
 This is the 11 digit code at the end of a youtube video's url.
-You cannot have multiple youtube ids.

 `iframe_url="[non-youtube-url]" (default:blank)`

 If the video isn't a youtube video then a the url gets added into a responsive iframe.
-This isn't used if id or youtube_id is used.
-This can only be used to provide a responsive wrap to the iframe.

 ### These options may also be set: